Bartleby, the Scrivener: Plot

 Tension builds as business associates wonder why Bartleby is always present in the office, yet does not appear to do any work.
 Sensing the threat to his reputation, but emotionally unable to evict Bartleby, the narrator moves his business to a different building.
 The new tenant of his old office comes to ask for help in removing Bartleby, and the narrator tells the man that he is not responsible for his former employee.
-A week or so after this, several other tenants of the narrator's former office building come to him with their landlord because Bartleby is still making a nuisance of himself; even though he has been put out of the office, he sits on the building stairs all day and sleeps in its doorway at night.
+A week or so after this, several other tenants of the narrator's former office building come to him with their landlord because Bartleby is still making a nuisance of himself; though he has been put out of the office, he sits on the building stairs all day and sleeps in its doorway at night.
 The narrator agrees to visit Bartleby and attempts to reason with him.
-He suggests several jobs that Bartleby might try and even invites Bartleby to live with him until they figure out a better solution.
-Bartleby replies that he would "prefer not to make any change", and declines the offer.
-The narrator leaves the building and flees the neighborhood for several days, in order not to be bothered by the landlord and tenants.
+He suggests several jobs that Bartleby might try and even invites Bartleby to live with him until they figure out a better solution, but Bartleby declines these offers.
+The narrator leaves the building and flees the neighborhood for several days, so as not to be bothered by the landlord and tenants.

 When the narrator returns to work, he learns that the landlord has called the police.
-The officers have arrested Bartleby and imprisoned him in the Tombs as a vagrant.
+The officers have arrested Bartleby and imprisoned him in the Tombs, or "the Hall of Justice", as a vagrant.
 He goes to visit Bartleby, who spurns him, and bribes a cook to make sure Bartleby gets enough food.
 The narrator returns a few days later to check on Bartleby and discovers him dead of starvation, having preferred not to eat.